Testwell CTC++

 1. INTRODUCTION

-Testwell CTC++ is a powerful instrumentation-based code
+Testwell CTC++ is a powerful instrumentation-based

-information.
+executed information.
 You can also use CTC++ to measure function execution

 costs (normally time) and to enable function entry/exit tracing at

 is possible directly from the compiler IDE.
+CTC++'s overhead on

 the size and execution speed of the instrumented code is very reasonable.
 CTC++'s reporting is informative and well-organised.
 The